claudioandre-br/packages/john-the-ripper/readme.md

 - the development version (`claudioandre/john:v1.9.0J2`):
   - has auto-selection of the best SIMD if user specifies `best` as the `<binary id>`.

-The available binaries (their IDs are sse2, sse2-no-omp, ssse3, etc):
+The available binaries (their IDs are sse2, sse2-no-omp, ssse3, etc) are:

 - /john/run/john-sse2 (default binary)
 - /john/run/john-sse2-no-omp